CopernicaMarketingSoftware/Documentation/SMTPeter/integrate/sender-id.md

 are actually coming from the company they say they are coming from.
 This is accomplished by checking the address of the server sending the mail against a registered list of servers that the domain owner has authorized to send e-mail.
-It’s one of the many methods email clients use to distinguish spam from not spam.
+It is one of the many methods email clients use to distinguish spam from not spam.

 > Setting up Sender ID requires access to your domain DNS settings.